 Antique tapa from Wallis.
 A very striking piece with a strong presence.
 This dates back to early 1900's.
 Noteworthy are the motifs and method of tapa making which is very similar to that of Tonga.
 (Wallis once formed part of Tonga and shared its language and customs).
 Dimensions: 2320mm 1485mm. $1000.00 (U12)

 Antique tapa from Wallis & Futuna.
 This is a transitional piece with influences of Tonga and Samoa.
 The kupesi (decoration block made of wood and fibres) has been used on the reverse, outlining the geometric motifs.
 The rubbing method has also been used, combined with hand painted outlines. $1400.00 (U14) SOLD

 PAPUA NEW GUINEA BARK CLOTH

 Extremely rare Bark cloth made by one of the Omie artists in the Oro Province.
 Geometric patterns in dense triangles with clever contrasts of light and shadow.
 Natural pigments used extracted from ash, river clay and plant pigments.
 No red dye (dun) has been used in this piece.
-Dimensions: 1360mm x 920mm. $385.00 (png34)
+Dimensions: 1360mm x 920mm. $385.00 (png34) SOLD (MM)

 SENTANI MARO SMO